 Kendi lives with her brother.
-At home, duties include carrying water, gathering firewood and helping in the kitchen.
+She is responsible for carrying water, gathering firewood and helping in the kitchen.
 Her brother is sometimes employed as a farmer.
 There are 2 children in the family.

 Playing a musical instrument and playing group games are Kendi's favorite activities.
 In high school her performance is average and she also regularly attends Bible class, youth group and choir.